 History and origin

-Korma is originated from the Turkish word kavurmais, literally means ‘cooked meat.’
-It also spells as Khurma or Kurma, is considered as one of the less spicy versions of curry.
-It purportedly originated for Persia and were brought into India by the Mughal Empire in the sixteenth century.
+Korma originated from the Turkish word kavurmais, which means ‘cooked meat.’
+It, also spelled as Khurma or Kurma, is considered one of the less spicy versions of curry.
+It originated in Persia and was brought into India by the Mughal Empire in the sixteenth century.

 Korma can be mildly spiced or fiery hot.
-You may use lamb, chicken or beef.
-Some kormas combine meat with vegetables such as spinach and turnip.
+You may use lamb, chicken, or beef.
+Some kormas combine meat with vegetables such as spinach and turnips.
 You can, of course, add extra chilies to cook if you like.
-My recipe is relatively mild, but you can add more chili to it to make it spicier.
+My recipe is relatively mild, but you can add more chili to make it spicier.

-Cooking chicken korma is easy, but you do need to pay attention to a few steps to get it right.
+Cooking chicken korma is easy, but you must take a few steps to get it right.
 Below is a detailed explanation of how it is prepared.

 How to cook Chicken Korma- the step-by-step explanation.